stephencelis/swift-evolution/proposals/0000-key-path-getter-promotion.md

 ### Prefix operator

-We could introduce a prefix operator, `^` for example, to the Standard Library.
+If we do not want compiler magic doing the automatic promotion, we could introduce a prefix operator, `^` for example, to the Standard Library.
 We can define it today:

 ``` swift
 prefix operator ^